martintara/creepy/src/README.md

         Minimum position the servo is allowed to use.
 Used to restrict the servo to operate within safe range.
     max_pos: int
         Maximum position the servo is allowed to use.
 Used to restrict the servo to operate within safe range.
-    min_angle:
-        Minimum angle of the servo.
-    max_angle:
-        Maximum angle of the servo.
-    speed:
-        The speed of the motion of the servo.
-    acceleration:
-        The accelleration of the servo.

     Methods:
     -----------
     move(position)